huaminghuangtw/Evergreen-Notes/Permanent-Notes/What to do when you have negative thoughts or emotions.md

 ---
 title: What to do when you have negative thoughts or emotions
 created: 2024-11-18T09:18:12
-modified: 2025-07-22T14:51:30
+modified: 2025-08-12T20:00:11
 ---

 > _“You cannot prevent the birds of sorrow from flying over your head, but you can prevent them from building nests in your hair.” — Chinese Proverb_

 > _“If everything around you seems dark, look again, you may be the light.” — Rumi_

-> _“When everything seems to be going against you, remember that the airplane takes off against the wind, not with it. ” — Henry Ford_
+> _“When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.” — Henry Ford_

 > _“Kites rise highest against the wind - not with it.” — Winston Churchill_